Disclaimer

 What about inflation?

-Our current cost-of-living crisis doesn’t help with affordability problems.
+Our recent cost-of-living crisis didn’t help with affordability problems.
 Generally, mortgage lenders will have their own methods for assessing loan affordability.
-But, they will all engage with comparing your income to a mortgage’s size via income multiples.
+But, they will all engage with comparing a borrower’s income to a mortgage’s size via income multiples.

 The wider problem with this is that house prices have skyrocketed over the years, yet income has not kept pace[8].
 Wages are stagnant.
 While a lack of supply and other factors pushed demand for property.

-To illustrate: total weekly pay in Great Britain rose by around 107% between January 2000 and February 2023.
-But, during the same period, average property prices rose by nearly 240%.
-This mismatch will be even more pronounced in places where property prices are particularly high – such as London, Manchester, or Hastings.
+To illustrate: total weekly pay in Great Britain rose by around 107% between January 2000 and February 2023[9].
+But, during the same period, average property prices rose by nearly 240%[10].
+This mismatch will be even more pronounced in places where property prices are particularly high – such as London.

-With the costs of food, clothing, transport and more jumping, many would-be buyers are likely struggling to afford the basics.
+With the costs of food, clothing, transport and more jumping recently, many would-be buyers are likely struggling to afford the basics.
 Let alone worry about loan affordability or mortgages.

 How does this all affect the property market?

 Put simply, where loan affordability levels plummet, it hinders demand.
-If you’re worried about how you’ll afford a mortgage, credit card, or personal loan, you may be less likely to apply in the first place.
+If borrowers are worried about how they’ll afford a mortgage, credit card, or personal loan, they may be less likely to apply in the first place.

-Indeed, 94% of recently surveyed brokers say mortgage affordability has become especially complex to manage over the last year or so.
-Some 89% also said they have work harder now than this time last year to secure the loan sizes their clients want.
+Indeed, 94%[11] brokers surveyed in 2023 said mortgage affordability was especially complex to manage over the prior year or so.
+Some 89% also said they had to work harder to secure the loan sizes their clients wanted.

 The challenge of securing appropriately sized loans will be a nationwide issue too.
-Over the last 25 years, housing affordability has worsened in every Local Authority in England and Wales.
-What’s more, mortgage lending has plummeted in recent years, given the higher costs facing borrowers, and stubbornly high house prices.
+Over the last 25 years or so, housing affordability worsened in every Local Authority in England and Wales[12].
+What’s more, mortgage lending plummeted to a 30-month low in 2024[13], given the higher costs facing borrowers, and stubbornly high house prices.

 What’s the solution to loan affordability issues?